awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 You can use the following SQL script on your existing MySQL DB instance to list the tables in your database that are MyISAM tables or compressed tables\.

 ```
--- This script examines a MySQL database for conditions that will block
+-- This script examines a MySQL database for conditions that block
--- migrating the database into Amazon's Aurora DB.
+-- migrating the database into Amazon Aurora.
 -- It needs to be run from an account that has read permission for the
 -- INFORMATION_SCHEMA database.